 We accept cash, and by prior arrangement bank deposit or cheque.
 For packages, we can tailor your payment arrangements to suit the package.

 Flexibility is the key as you’ve probably got lots of competing priorities to work around.
-Subject to availability, ILUKA Driving School can provide lessons 7 days a week from 7am to 6pm.
+ILUKA Driving School provides lessons 5 days a week from 6:30am to 6pm, and on weekends by request.
+Night lessons are also available by request to allow learner drivers to fulfil their log book night driving requirement and to gain valuable driving experience.

 Anyone who gets their learner’s permit when they turn 16 could be on L plates for 12 months before sitting the PDA.
 In many cases, it simply isn’t feasible to be paying for lessons for that period of time.
 Our recommendation is that you start by getting a good grounding with lessons from an accredited instructor to instill good driving habits and to learn the basics on how to park, then go away and reinforce these learnings with your parents for several months.
 If you then come back to us with a month or two to go before your PDA, we can ensure that you have retained and reinforced those good driving habits and skills, and do any required fine tuning.